diribet/chystat-api-documentation/UploadAPI.md

 # AQDEF upload API

-Using this REST API a client is able to upload an AQDEF file to the [chy.stat](https://www.chystat.com) application.
+Using this REST API a client is able to post an AQDEF file to a target upload within a [chy.stat](https://www.chystat.com) application.
 Note that the AQDEF upload API is designed to be asynchronous.
 It means when you post an AQDEF file, there is no guaranteed time when the file will be uploaded by the chy.stat uploading system.